meejah/fowl/docs/README.rst

 On the *second* machine (the one running ``telnet``) we'll need to add in something that listens on port 8888.
 This thing is: ``fowl --listen 8888 invite``
-When connected to the public Mailbox Server, this will print out a ``<secret code>`` like ``1-foo-bar``
+When connected to the public Mailbox Server, this will print out a ``<secret code>`` like ``1-foo-bar`` If needed, you can specify you own made up invite code directly like so: `fowl --local 8888 1-foo-bar`.

 Next we want all the information this listener gets to be magically forwarded to the first machine (the one running ``nc``).
 So, on it we run: ``fowl --allow-connect 8888 accept <secret code>``.